knockout/knockout/documentation/custom-bindings-controlling-descendant-bindings.md

 By default, bindings only affect the element to which they are applied.
 But what if you want to affect all descendant elements too?
 This is possible.
 Your binding can tell Knockout *not* to bind descendants at all, and then your custom binding can do whatever it likes to bind them in a different way.

-To do this, simply return `{ 'controlsDescendantBindings': true }` from your binding's `init` function.
+To do this, simply return `{ controlsDescendantBindings: true }` from your binding's `init` function.

 ### Example: Controlling whether or not descendant bindings are applied